-In granting a leave of absence, Woodbury University recognizes the need of our students to interrupt their academic work for a period of time.
-A leave of absence will allow a Woodbury student to return to his or her studies after the leave without reapplying to the University.
-The particular reasons for a leave of absence vary, as does the length of time granted for a leave.
-Woodbury University policy is designed to meet these varying needs and to provide the opportunity for the student to discuss with a University the implications and responsibilities of a leave of absence.
+In granting leaves of absence, Woodbury University recognizes the needs of our students to sometimes interrupt academic work for a period of time.
+A leave of absence allows a Woodbury student to return to his or her studies after the leave without reapplying to the University.
+The particular reasons for leaves of absence vary, as do the length of time granted for a leave.
+Woodbury University policy is designed to meet these varying needs and provide opportunities for students to discuss with a University implications and responsibilities pertaining to a leave of absence.